Giverny Chalk Paint is one of Annie Sloan’s newer colors. It’s a gorgeous shade of blue!

 So I made one to match! :)

-I’ll be creating a separate post (in the next few weeks) to show the full details on how I created this missing piece of molding.
+I’ll be creating a separate post soon to show the full details on how I created this missing piece of molding on the chest.

 Now that we have gotten that out of the way….let’s talk about this Giverny Chalk Paint Makeover. :)